diondokter/device-driver/CONTRIBUTING.md

 - Artifacts inspired by AI are submitted to the project
   - For example: You may use a chat as rubber duck or to ask for inspiration
 - Artifacts contain small obvious snippets suggested by AI
-  - For example: You may ask an AI something you would otherwise typically use StackOverflow for.
+  - For example: You may ask an AI something you would otherwise typically use StackOverflow for
   - But: Normal StackOverflow principles apply.
-Make sure the snippet is good and isn't sourced from a proprietary or GPL codebase.
+Make sure the snippet is good and isn't sourced from a proprietary or GPL codebase
-  - This means very limited use of tab-completion style AI is allowed, though frowned upon.
+  - This means very limited use of tab-completion style AI is allowed, though frowned upon

 ---